If you see live termite activity take these steps;

 - Termite colony is eliminated

-The photo above shows that termites have consumed 70% of the bait applied after a termite infestation was discovered in a monitoring station that had been installed in a customers home.
+The photo above shows that termites have consumed 70% of the bait applied after a termite infestation was discovered in a monitoring station that had been installed within the ground of a customers home.

-Repellent barriers are liquid material placed in a trench surrounding the perimeter of the home.
+Repellent barriers are liquid termiticides placed in a trench surrounding the perimeter of the home.
 Once the liquid is applied with the soil the trench is refilled.
-Once the barrier is installed Worker termites are repelled by the barrier and do not cross it to do damage to the home.
-With repellent barriers, any active termites should be treated with a termiticide to eradicate the Colony.
+Once the barrier is installed Worker termites are repelled by the Termite barrier preventing termites moving through the treated area to damage to the home.
+With repellent barriers, any active termites should be treated first with a non repellent termiticide prior the installation to eradicate the Colony.

 While barriers can provide an effective means of protecting the home, they must be monitored with at least an annual Inspection to ensure there is not a breach in the barrier.
 For example, during the process of landscaping, soil may be placed over the barrier creating a bridge by which the termites are able to access the home.
 In addition, areas such as concrete porches or patios make establishing the barrier more difficult and alternative solutions maybe required.